aj-may/docker-tutorial/docs/index.md

 Some intro.

-![Running Wordpress with docker](images/docker-wordpress.gif) _Wordpress and MySQL up and running on docker in <2 minutes._
+![Running Wordpress with docker](images/docker-wordpress.gif) _Wordpress and MySQL up and running in <2 Minutes with Docker._

 ## Table of Contents